When Sterling Silver Needs a Qualified Appraisal for Donation, Estate or Insurance

 With current silver pricing, even scrap sterling has meaningful baseline value.
 But the gap between melt and collectible value remains wide: a marked and complete sterling piece can trade far above raw silver value when maker attribution and condition support demand.
 This is why appraisal context matters for donation, estate, and insurance scenarios.

-Market examples from Appraisily comps
+Market examples from Appraisily market evidence

 Recent internal valuation samples for this topic include: